 Choose a financial wellbeing program with in-house CFPs to provide personalized guidance

 During stressful times, many employees want to talk to an expert about their specific situation.
-Open enrollment during a global pandemic?
-Yeah, that might generate some new, and challenging questions this year.
 That’s where Certified Financial Planner™ professionals come in, to help build financial resilience for both your active and furloughed employee populations.

 Your benefits team is too busy, and often not professionally qualified to answer many of the questions your employees have about their financial situation and benefits.
 Offer your employees the opportunity to chat online, ask questions in an email, or set up a phone or video call with a financial professional.
 By offering access to financial guidance well before Open Enrollment begins, you can build trust and drive engagement for your new, valuable program.